profile

 I used to take the most delicious and sought-after lunch to school and offer it to bullies so I could get some respite from bullying.

-It served as a preemptive defense mechanism that I learned early on in elementary school ;)
+It served as a preemptive defense mechanism that I learned early on in elementary school.

 When I was in middle and high school, I always had this new deadly weapon in my pockets.
 I only had it for self-defense in case of a life-and-death situation...

-Chili powder in my side pocket.
-Always.
+Always in my side pocket.

 It now sounds funny, but it made me feel stronger and powerful...
 At least in my head since no one else knew about it.